 The second of Shepherd’s books purports to show that causal reasoning is the source of common beliefs about the existence of the external world, the mind, and the self and to justify them.
 The threat of circular argument is acknowledged at the outset (EASP: xii).
 The earlier volume maintains that human beings naturally believe CP and CPI and apply them to things perceived to begin to exist.
 The later EASP uses these principles to generate and justify belief in the existence of objects external to the mind.
-The circle would be to use the causal principles to prove the existence of external objects and to take their existence to justify applying the principles to the world.
-Shepherd’s response to the threat is closely related to the justification for belief of CP and CPI that her system affords.
+The circle would be to use the causal principles to prove the existence of external objects and to take their existence to justify the assumption that CP has instances in the real world.
+Shepherd’s response to the threat is closely related to the justification for belief in the external world her system affords.
 In this section and the next, the various beliefs produced by reasoning based on CP or CPI are discussed.
 We postpone discussion of the circle and the issue of justification to section 5 because the origin of all beliefs discussed in EASP is said to be relevant to it.

-Shepherd recognizes two cognitive faculties: sense, or the ability to have sensations of all varieties, and understanding, or the ability to reason from the occurrence of sensations.
+Shepherd recognizes two basic cognitive faculties: sense, or the ability to have sensations of all varieties, and understanding, or the ability to reason from the occurrence of sensations.
 Whenever the mind produces an idea, there is a sensation of it.
 Consciousness is the genus of sensations; sensations are just entities of the sort that appear in consciousness (EASP: 135).
-Its species include sensations of sensible qualities, of ideas of memory, ideas of imagination, ideas of reason, and so on.
-Properly speaking, a sensation is of nothing but an idea, and the idea refers to, represents, or signifies something considered to be different from the sensation.
-So, e.g., there is strictly no sensation of motion, heat, or any other sensible quality, but only sensations of ideas that refer to sensible qualities, which are typically named after the sensations they cause.
-But following Shepherd, we will speak of sensations of sensible qualities as shorthand.
+Its species include sensations of sensible qualities, sensations of ideas of memory, ideas of imagination, ideas of reason, and so on.
+Properly speaking, sensations of ideas are of nothing but an idea and the idea refers to, or represents, something considered to be different from the sensation.
+They are not sensations of the thing ideas purport to represent.
+Sensations of the first sort, i.e. sensations of sensible qualities, are sensations caused by qualities such as motion and color with aid of the organs of sense.
+We follow Shepherd in this use of ‘sensation’.
 We also follow her in using ‘perception’ to mean the notice taken of sensations.
 But ‘sense perception’ refers to cognition of external objects by means of the senses.

 In general, the common beliefs to be explained arise from perception of relations among the vast number of sensations that accumulate in the course of experience.
 The perception of recurring patterns of sensations stimulates implicit reasoning expressed by ideas that represent their causes as having continued, external, and independent existence.
 Belief that objects perceived by sense continue to exist when not perceived is the topic of this sub-section.